maanh96/8weeksqlchallenge/Case Study #3 - Foodie-Fi/C. Challenge Payment Question.md

  WHERE plan_id IN (1, 2, 3) AND start_date <= '2020-12-31';
  ```

-In this case, we need to generate additional rows for `payment_date`, after research I found one solution is using [Recursive Common Table Expressions](https://dev.mysql.com/doc/refman/8.0/en/with.html#common-table-expressions-recursive).
+In this case, we need to generate additional rows for `payment_date`, one solution is using [Recursive Common Table Expressions](https://dev.mysql.com/doc/refman/8.0/en/with.html#common-table-expressions-recursive).

-Another point to note is case that upgraded from basic to pro monthly/annual will start immediately and amount will reduced by the current paid amount in that month.
-For this requirement, we will use `CASE` to check if the current payment date is within a month from the previous payment date.
+Note that for case upgrading from basic to pro monthly/annual, the new plan will start immediately and the amount will reduced by the current paid amount in that month.
+So for this requirement, we will use `CASE` to check if the current payment date is within a month from the previous payment date.
 ```sql
 -- create 2020 payments table using recursive cte to generate all payment date based on plan type and last_date -- calculate paid amount with note that case upgrade from basic to pro monthly/annual will start immediately and amount will reduced by the current paid amount in that month